aws-cloudformation/aws-cloudformation-resource-providers-sns/aws-sns-topic/docs/README.md

 #### KmsMasterKeyId

 The ID of an AWS-managed customer master key (CMK) for Amazon SNS or a custom CMK.
+For more information, see Key Terms.
+For more examples, see KeyId in the AWS Key Management Service API Reference.

+This property applies only to [server-side-encryption](https://docs.aws.amazon.com/sns/latest/dg/sns-server-side-encryption.html).

 _Required_: No